(sometimes) Astro-Landscape Photographer

 Star Trails

 Star trail images are photographs that capture the movement of stars across the night sky over a long exposure time, resulting in trails of light that appear to radiate out from a point.
-Star trails appear as curved lines because the stars appear to move in arcs across the sky due to the earth's rotation.
+Star trails appear as curved lines because the stars move in arcs across the sky due to Earth's rotation.

 Timelapses